afterl1ght/BloxClothViewer/README.md

 	- About Pants Instance: https://create.roblox.com/docs/reference/engine/classes/Pants
 - Another way would be to access Roblox Studio local files and replace some local textures, then you can test it locally (even without internet).
 I haven't used it for a while though, so I'm not sure if this method works anymore.

-I;m sorry I can't provide you much useful information.
-If you want to use this app though, it's all yours.
+I'm sorry I can't provide you much useful information.
+If you want to use this app though, it's all yours!